deffer/authz-page/README.md

 over as.properties from home folders.
 When building application, ensure all properties in application.properties are commented.

 Another note.
-Logging configuration must go into `application.properties` because for some reason if its in the additional properties (`as.properties`) it is ignored.
+Logging configuration must go into `application.properties`.
+For some reason if its in the additional properties (`as.properties`) it is ignored.

 ## Deployment

-This application can utilize `api-installer` package to manage its initial deployment (similar to [APIs](https://wiki.auckland.ac.nz/display/AT/API+-+Production+model#API-Productionmodel-JavaAPIimplementation)).

-### First install (prepare environment)

-If its a new VM, run api-install script to provision user, folders and configure a new systemd service

-    sudo api-install authserver "OAuth2 Server - University of Auckland"

-Copy/update `application.properties` into `/etc/authserver/application.properties` and make sure to update connection to Kong and keep apikey empty.

-### Deployment

-After releasing application (which will upload into Nexus for traceability), grab the generated jar and copy it into

-    /usr/share/apis/autherserver

-Run the command
+This application is deployed in the same manner as APIs, utilizing `api-installer` and jenkins to [create a service](https://wiki.auckland.ac.nz/display/ITPRO/API+-+Developers+guide#API-Developersguide-Step3-Createservice) and using java CI/CD pipeline for deployments.

+Properties can be found in `/etc/authserver/application.properties` Deployment jar is in `/usr/share/apis/autherserver` Logs are in `/var/log/apis/authserver`

+To restart the service manually, run

     sudo systemctl restart authserver

-Logs can be found in `/var/log/authserver/console.log` To change JVM properties or any other details of jar execution, look in the `/opt/authserver/authserver.initd`
+To change JVM properties or any other details of jar execution, look in the `/opt/authserver/authserver.initd`

 ## Building rpm (deprecated)